 Notes

-Making this in a slow cooker: Since chicken cooks quickly, set this to high for 2-3 hours or low for 4-5 hours.
+Making this in the slow cooker: Since chicken cooks quickly, set this to high for 2-3 hours or low for 4-5 hours.
 Then shred and brown.

 Making this on a stovetop: Sauté the vegetables and spices, add the chicken, add a little more liquid (maybe 1/2 cup to 1 cup), and let it simmer down.
 Then shred and brown.